Chorus-bdd/Chorus/site/chorus-website/site/pages/Handlers/Profiles.md

 Sometimes you may want to change handler configuration based on the environment in which your features are running.

-e.g. When running locally, you want to stop and start a local process, but in UAT you want to connect to a process which is already running
+e.g. When running locally, you want to stop and start a local process, but in a dedicated testing environment you want to connect to a process which is already running

 To do this you can set configuration properties using a 'profile'